Bioscience

 University Research Park

-University Research Park is a springboard to further biomedical research, encouraging the commercialization of equipment and technologies.
+University Research Park, in Oklahoma City, is a springboard to further biomedical research, encouraging commercialization of equipment and technologies.
 The campus has more than 700,000 square feet of modern research lab and office space and is home to more than 40 science-based companies.

 Oklahoma Medical Research Foundation

-More than 300 researchers at Oklahoma Medical Research Foundation (OMRF) make ground-breaking discoveries as they explore the mysteries of human diseases including Alzheimer’s, brain diseases, cancers, diabetes and lupus.
+More than 300 researchers at Oklahoma Medical Research Foundation (OMRF) are making groundbreaking discoveries as they explore the mysteries of human diseases including Alzheimer’s, brain diseases, cancers, diabetes and lupus.

 Oklahoma's Start-Up Scene